lbbrhzn/ocpp/docs/supported-devices.md

    - Note: Automatic detection is enabled by default.
 Until configuration changes can be made online, you may need to remove the devices from this integration and add them again.
    - If "Automatic detection of OCPP Measurands" is disabled during configuration, you will be presented with a list of possible measurands.

-2. If your charger was previously configured using automatic measurand detection:
-   - Enable "Quirk: Set OCPP Measurands on charger to the provided list of measurands" in the configuration.
-   - This quirk will reconfigure the corresponding setting before querying it from the charger, allowing you to bypass the boot loop.
-   - Note: It is suggested to disable this quirk after your charger is no longer affected by the boot loop.
-You may need to remove and add the devices again for such reconfiguration.

-3. When presented with the list of measurands, select only the following:
+2. When presented with the list of measurands, select only the following:
    - `Current.Import`
    - `Current.Offered`
    - `Energy.Active.Import.Register`